meelgroup/ganak/README.md

 GANAK is a probabilistic exact model counter.
 It takes in a CNF formula `F` and a confidence parameter `delta` as input and returns `count` such that `count` is the number of solutions of `F` with confidence at least `1 - delta`.

 ## Static Binary
-The static binary of GANAK and MIS is given in bin directory (tested on ubuntu 18.04, Fedora 21 and CentOS 6.9).
+The static binary of GANAK and MIS is given in static_bin directory (tested on ubuntu 18.04, Fedora 21 and CentOS 6.9).

 ## Running GANAK
 You can run GANAK by using 'ganak.py' Python script present in static_bin directory.
 A simple invocation looks as follows: